 MEK Review’s MLC Problem Solving Math

-For 25 years, MEK has worked hard to create programs and develop curriculum that speak to the needs of every child we serve.
+For 25 years, MEK has worked hard to create programs and develop curricula that speak to the needs of every child we serve.
 And we believe that the key to succeeding in rigorous high school courses and on difficult admissions exams is early preparation.
 Our MLC Problem Solving Math program provides challenging lessons that will give MEK students the skills to excel in the classroom and the tools to earn elite scores on tough high school admissions tests.

 How can our MLC Problem Solving Math program set your child up for their academic future?